 "Some extra time is warranted in that the children have maintained regular contact with their maternal grandfather through Skype and look forward to being with him," the sisters' court papers state.

 The producer's parents, David and Juanita Beresford-Redman of Gardena, remain guardians of the children while their son awaits trial for murder in Mexico in the death of his 41-year-old wife, Monica.
 Her body was found in April 2010 in a sewer at the Moon Palace Hotel in Cancun, where the two were vacationing without their children.

 Burgos and Van Bastelaar have regular visitation with their niece and nephew, but must get permission from the paternal grandparents for additional time.
-The sisters want Beckloff to intervene because the additional time the sisters seek includes overnight stays by the children.

 "The visitation order does not provide for overnights and my clients do not believe that extending overnights at this time is in the best interests in the children," the guardians' attorney, Rachel Silverman, stated in an Oct.
 4 letter to the sisters' lawyer, Patricia Phillips.
 The letter is attached to court papers in the case.